python-trio/trio/docs/source/reference-core.rst

 .. hint:: If your code, written using ``except*``, would set local variables, you can do
     the same with handler callbacks as long as you declare those variables ``nonlocal``.

+For reasons of backwards compatibility, nurseries raise ``MultiError`` and ``NonBaseMultiError`` which inherit from `BaseExceptionGroup` and `ExceptionGroup`, respectively.
+Users should refrain from attempting to raise or catch the trio specific exceptions themselves, and treat them as if they were standard `BaseExceptionGroup` or `ExceptionGroup` instances instead.

+The compatibility exception classes have one additional quirk: when only a single exception is passed to them, they will spit out that single exception from the constructor instead of the appropriate ``MultiError`` instance.
+This means that a nursery can pass through any arbitrary exception raised by either a spawned task or the host task.
+This behavior can be controlled by the ``strict_exception_groups=True`` argument passed to either :func:`open_nursery` or :func:`run`.
+If enabled, a nursery will always wrap even single exception raised in it in an exception group.

 .. _exceptiongroup: https://pypi.org/project/exceptiongroup/

 Spawning tasks without becoming a parent